yoanesber/Spring-Boot-JWT-Auth-PostgreSQL/README.md

 ## 🗒️ Notes
 - **JWT Expiration**: The access token has a limited validity period.
 Clients should use the refresh token to obtain a new access token when expired.
 - **Authorization**: Every API request must include a valid JWT token in the Authorization header (Bearer <JWT Token>).
+- **Stateless or Stateful Authentication**: When implementing authentication with JWT, it's important to consider whether to use a stateless or stateful approach based on the application's needs.
 - **Data Validation**: Requests with missing or invalid fields will return a 400 Bad Request response.
 - **Security Considerations**:
     - Never expose JWT tokens in frontend code or logs.